Have you given any thought to buying a bicycle lately? If you have one, why don’t you take it out and go for a ride?

 Cycling saves you money.
 Plain and simple.
 Commuting costs are increasingly eye-watering, whether you’re paying for fuel or shelling out for a bus or train pass.

 While cycling can have its costs – especially if the whole family gets hooked so the cost of the safety gear for kids like a helmet, light and quality car bike racks for getaways and weekend rides – you can save plenty by using a bike to get around.

 We’d also advise you not to be thrifty when it comes to buying quality bikes and gear.

 Buying a new bicycle is always a good idea but, if you really want to make sure that everything is in perfect order, you have to invest money in the equipment.
-Car bike racks, helmets, wheels, brakes etc.
+Car bike racks, helmets, locks, tires, brakes etc.

 You can never be too sure what your getting, so it is advisable that you go for the new equipment instead of second-hand stuff from Craigslist or similar sites.

 Let’s not talk about the usual daily commute for a second here.
 You don’t know how to spend your free days?
 You get bored and stay in tucked in your bed watching movies all day?